ghc-proposals/ghc-proposals/proposals/0000-no-incomplete.rst

 The "defer" in the name makes clear we are taking what is normally a compile-time error and deferring it to run-time behind additional branching.
 Whether for quick slap-dash programming, or arguing with proponents of untyped languages, ``-fdefer-type-errors`` allows GHC to both express its opinion and yet also not straight-jacket the user into any one policy.

-My idea is to do the same thing for exhaustiveness checking: it should be mandatory, but as a debugging aid there are ``-fdefer-...`` flags to defer compile time errors into a run-time errors.
+My idea is to do the same thing for exhaustiveness checking: it should be mandatory, but as a debugging aid there are ``-fdefer-...errors`` flags to defer compile time errors into a run-time errors.

 Proposed Change Specification
 -----------------------------